 After treatment for PPB ends, talk with your child’s doctor about developing a follow-up care plan.
 This plan may include regular physical examinations and/or medical tests to monitor your child’s recovery for the coming months and years.
 All children treated for a tumor, including PPB, should have life-long, follow-up care.

 If a recurrence happens, it is more likely to occur in the first few years after the original treatment.
-Therefore, regular screening should continue for two to three years (or possibly up to five years) after diagnosis.
+Therefore, regular screening should continue for two to three years, or possibly up to five years, after diagnosis.
 Very rarely, PPB returns after these standard periods of follow-up.
-It is important to note that PPB can rapidly grow, and this should be discussed with your child’s doctor, including what signs and symptoms to watch for.
+It is important to note that PPB can rapidly grow, and this possibility should be discussed with your child’s doctor, including what signs and symptoms to watch for.

-Based on the type of treatment the child received, the doctor will determine what examinations and tests are needed to check for long-term side effects and the possibility of secondary cancers.
+Based on the type of treatment your child received, the doctor will determine what examinations and tests are needed to check for long-term side effects and the possibility of secondary cancers.
 Your child’s doctor can recommend the necessary screening tests.
-Follow-up care should also address the child’s quality of life, including any developmental or emotional concerns.
+Follow-up care should also address your child’s quality of life, including any developmental or emotional concerns.
 Learn more about childhood cancer survivorship.